ColinShaw/cpp-pid-controller-driving-project/README.md

 better performance.
 All in all there are a *lot* of ways that the performance can be improved.

+Since the biggest issue seems to be the optimization of the coefficients, this would be the focus of any improvements.
+My first iteration here used some manual tuning to get a proportional ballpark starting point, then the so-called `twiddle` method for determining the coefficients more explicitly.
+The `twiddle` method is essentially a gradient descent method, but it depends on the ability to measure error consistently.
+This is a heuristic that we can make comparable on this particular track by resetting the car position, but is hard to see how we could come to a best general solution since it is hard to get the car to explore all of the track features while exploring the coefficient space.
+Another option that may be appealing would be to use the Ziegler-Nichols method, which estimates the derivative and integral coefficients from detected oscillation in a purely proportional controller.
+Since we started out tuning the car in exactly the same way, the Ziegler-Nichols method *could* give faster results, and results that could arguably be better since it is not going to get stuck at a local minima of the optimization problem because of choice of deltas.

 ### Et Cetera